NOOUGAT: Towards Unified Online and Offline Multi-Object Tracking: Results

 \subsection{Qualitative Results}

 Figure~\ref{fig:qualitative_comparison} provides qualitative comparisons between NOOUGAT and the next best tracker DiffMOT~\cite{lv2024diffmot} on selected sequences from the SportsMOT validation set.
 We plot the predicted IDs over time for each ground truth ID using distinct colors.
 The results demonstrate NOOUGAT’s ability to recover from occlusions and capture complex player interactions.
+We provide an additional qualitative comparison between NOOUGAT Offline and SUSHI~\cite{Cetintas_2023_CVPR} on selected DanceTrack validation sequences in Figure~\ref{fig:sushi_comparison_main}.
+NOOUGAT exhibits better robustness to occlusions and fewer track fragmentations.